Open Bible Data Home About News OET Key

 Parallel LUKE 1:73

 Note: This view shows ‘verses’ which are not natural language units and hence sometimes only part of a sentence will be visible.
-This view is only designed for doing comparisons of different translations.
-Click on the version abbreviation to see the verse in more of its context.
+Normally the OET discourages the reading of individual ‘verses’, but this view is only designed as a tool for doing comparisons of different translations.
+Click on any Bible version abbreviation down the left-hand side to see the verse in more of its context.
+The OET segments on this page are still very early looks into the unfinished texts of the Open English Translation of the Bible.
+Please double-check these texts in advance before using in public.

 BI Luke 1:73 ©

-OET (OET-RV) that he had promised Abraham, our ancestor, that he would give us.
+OET (OET-RV)that he had promised Abraham, our ancestor, that he would give us.

-OET-LVthe_oath which he_swore to Abraʼam/(ʼAⱱərāhām), the father of_us, which to_give to_us
+OET-LVthe_oath which he_swore to Abraʼam/(ʼAⱱrāhām), the father of_us, which to_give to_us

 SR-GNTὅρκον ὃν ὤμοσεν πρὸς Ἀβραὰμ, τὸν πατέρα ἡμῶν, τοῦ δοῦναι ἡμῖν